Continuous to intermittent flows in growing granular heaps: Results and discussion

-Fig. \ref{fig:Fig3} shows the dependence of the transition pile lengths ($x_c$) and times ($t_c$) on the input flux ($F$) and the deposition heights ($h$).
-Fig. \ref{fig:Fig3}(a) indicates the dependence of the transition length is linear with the input flux.
-On the other hand, Fig. \ref{fig:Fig3}(b) and (c) show the transition length scales as the squared root of the deposition height, and the transition time scales linearly with the deposition height, respectively.
+Fig. \ref{fig:Fig3} shows the dependence of the pile transition lengths ($X_c$) on the input flux ($F_{in}$) and the deposition heights ($h$).
+Fig. \ref{fig:Fig3}(a) indicates that the dependence on the transition length is linear with the input flux.
+On the other hand, Fig. \ref{fig:Fig3}(b) shows that the transition length scales as the square root of the deposition height.
+These dependencies can be understood by means of a simple model of the growing heap explained in detail in the Appendix, see Fig. {\ref{fig:sketch}}.
+Fig. {\ref{fig:sketch}}(a) shows an image that reveals the geometry of the flowing layer during the continuous regime.
+The experiment was performed on silica sand with average diameter 1.5 mm, and a video was taken with a fast camera at 1000 fps.
+Note that, differently from the case of stationary heaps, the flowing layer is wedge-shaped in growing piles, where the wedge point is at the lower end of the pile.
+Fig. {\ref{fig:sketch}}(b) shows a schematic based on the observed geometry, showing all the parameters used in our model.

-These dependencies can be understood by means of a simple model of the growing heap whose geometry is sketched in Fig. \ref{fig:Fig1}(a).
-Let us consider the continuous flow regime.
-In a very simplified way, the heap can be modeled by a ``static" (lighter color in Fig. \ref{fig:Fig1}(a)) heap on top of which a layer of grains of thickness $\delta$ flows downhill from the input point to the lower extreme of the pile (darker color in Fig. \ref{fig:Fig1}(a)).
-The free surface of this flowing layer makes an angle $\theta$ with the horizontal direction.
-We will assume at the top of the pile the grains are basically static, and flow downhill under the effect of gravity and of an effective friction characterized by the coefficient $\mu$.
-Due to the net downhill acceleration, the speed of the mobile grains increases, so mass conservation implies $\delta$ decreases from the feeding point to the bottom of the pile.

-Under the hypothesis that the potential energy of the grains at a height $Y$ (see Fig. \ref{fig:Fig1}(a)) is entirely converted into kinetic energy at the end of the heap, minus the frictional work along the surface of the pile associated to the effective friction and neglecting the initial kinetic energy in front of this potential energy, we get that the pile horizontal size at which the transition occurs is given by:
+Let us consider a flow of incompressible grains ($\rho = $ constant) on the free surface of a growing heap during the continuous regime.
+Inside a control volume that moves with velocity {$v_{\perp}$} to include only the fluid layer, the equations of mass and linear momentum (in the $x$-direction) conservation of the flowing grains are as follows: